Content from Introduction to OpenRefine

 Let us now prepare the Artist column for faceting by splitting its multi-valued cells.

 1. First, look through a few rows in the Artist column and identify whether any cells contain more than one artist.
-These are usually separated by a comma (,) in the MoMA dataset.
+These are usually separated by a comma (,) in the Met dataset.

 2. Switch to Records view (at the top left of the grid, choose “Show as: Records”).
 This makes it easier to see what happens after the split.